wagtail/wagtail/docs/getting_started/tutorial.md

 Run `python manage.py makemigrations` and `python manage.py migrate`.

+Summarising the changes:

-Note the new `modelcluster` and `taggit` imports, the addition of a new `BlogPageTag` model, and the addition of a `tags` field on `BlogPage`.
+-   New `modelcluster` and `taggit` imports
+-   Addition of a new `BlogPageTag` model, and a `tags` field on `BlogPage`.
-We've also taken the opportunity to use a `MultiFieldPanel` in `content_panels` to group the date and tags fields together for readability.
+-   We've also taken the opportunity to use a `MultiFieldPanel` in `content_panels` to group the date and tags fields together for readability.

 Edit one of your `BlogPage` instances, and you should now be able to tag posts: